Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/sass.md

 ## File structure

-Whenever possible, avoid modifying Boosted's core files.
-For Sass, that means creating your own stylesheet that imports Boosted so you can modify and extend it.
+Whenever possible, avoid modifying OUDS Web's core files.
+For Sass, that means creating your own stylesheet that imports OUDS Web so you can modify and extend it.
 Assuming you're using a package manager like npm, you'll have a file structure that looks like this:

 ```text
 your-project/